awsdocs/amazon-workmail-administration-guide/doc_source/security_iam_troubleshoot.md

 ## I'm an administrator and want to allow others to access Amazon WorkMail<a name="security_iam_troubleshoot-admin-delegate"></a>

-To allow others to access , you must create an IAM entity \(user or role\) for the person or application that needs access\.
+To allow others to access Amazon WorkMail, you must create an IAM entity \(user or role\) for the person or application that needs access\.
 They will use the credentials for that entity to access AWS\.
-You must then attach a policy to the entity that grants them the correct permissions in \.
+You must then attach a policy to the entity that grants them the correct permissions in Amazon WorkMail\.

 To get started right away, see [Creating Your First IAM Delegated User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-delegated-user.html) in the *IAM User Guide*\.